 A conditional offer is also a binding contract, provided that all your conditions are satisfied.
 You can only back out now if one or more of the conditions are not met.

 If you have pre-approval, you can finalise your loan by contacting your ANZ Branch Manager or call the Home Loan Hotline on 1800 100 641.

 How to apply

 Call us on 1800 100 641

 The Contract of Sale will state the amount of time you have to settle the conditions.
 When all conditions are met, the offer becomes unconditional, the sale will go ahead and the property will be yours.

 8:00am to 8:00pm (AEST) Monday to Friday,

 8:00am to 6:00pm (AEST) Saturdays and Sundays.

-* Available for eligible existing ANZ customers who have had a retail lending product for greater than 6 months with a satisfactory credit history
+* Subject to credit approval criteria.
+Different maximum loan amounts may apply to specific property types and locations.
+Eligible existing ANZ customers must have had a retail lending product for greater than 6 months with a satisfactory credit history.